WorkUp

 Problem Group 1

-Redundant empty pages disrupt interview setup and add unnecessary steps
+Redundant empty pages disrupt interview setup

 Problem Group 2

-Customization features and video call interface feel disconnected
+Customization features feel disconnected

 Problem Group 3

-Lengthy offboarding process creates friction and delays completion
+Lengthy offboarding creates friction

 Low-Fidelity Designs